videojs/video.js/COLLABORATOR_GUIDE.md

 After generating one, make sure to keep it safe because GitHub will not show the token for you again.
 A good place to save it is Lastpass Secure Notes.

+### Deciding what type of version release

+Since we follow the [conventional changelog conventions][conventions], all commits are prepended with a type, most commonly `feat` and `fix`.
+If all the commits are fix or other types such as `test` or `chore`, then the release will be a `patch` release.
+If there's even one `feat`, the release will be a `minor` release.
+If any commit has a `BREAKING CHANGE` footer, then the release will be a `major` release.
+Most common releases will be either `patch` or `minor`.

 ### Doing a release

-It is also recommended you have a clean clone of Video.js for each release line you want to relase.
+It is also recommended you have a clean clone of Video.js for each release line you want to release.
 That means having a folder for master/v6 and one for 5.x.
+This is because 5.x and 6.x have different versions expecations for release process and have different dependencies.
+Plus, during development you could end up with a dirty repo, so, it just usually easier if you have a clean release repo.

 ```sh
 # for v6